lsamano/tetris-v2/README.md

 npm install
 npm start
 ```
-Now go to `localhost:9000` in your browser and press space to start playing immediately. *If you are playing with others, make sure you are using http, as the app will not be able to use WebSockets using https.*
+Now go to `localhost:9000` in your browser and press space to start playing immediately. *If you are playing with others, make sure you are using* **http**, *as the app will not be able to use WebSockets using https.*

 # Goal of the Game
 Drop pieces to the bottom of the screen.
 When you fill up an entire row, they will clear and earn you points.
 If you fill up to the top, it's game over!
-Survive as long as possible and earn as much points as possible!
+Survive as long as possible and earn a high score!

 When playing with an opponent, survive longer than they do and sabotage their efforts by sending them "garbage" lines.